k8ty-app/clatto-verata-zio/mdocs/zio/service_module_pattern.md

 * the service trait is no longer called `Service` and is defined outside the object
 * the layers are build by invoking `toLayer` on a ZIO vs using `ZLayer` itself
+* the service implementation is a case class
-* along with the above - any dependencies that you have can be accessed from the ZIO `environment` or as a `service` directly and composed with each other
+* along with the above - any dependencies that you have can be injected directly into the service implementation
 * there is no longer a type alias for the service dependency; use `Has[MyService]` directly instead
+* As of `zio` 1.0.9 - you may now use `@accessible` on the trait in order to generate the accessor methods for your service which are helpful in certain scenarios